 Some Japanese businesses do not accept credit cards.
 While cash-only locations are becoming less common, be sure to have enough Yen to cover your daily activities and hotel stays, just in case.

 Many Japanese banks won’t accept overseas cards.
 However, ATMs that do take overseas cards can be found in post offices and convenience stores (like Lawsons, Family Mart and 7/11), and luckily, most of these ATMs have basic English language instructions.
 Also, remember that your bank places a limit on the amount of cash you can withdraw daily.

 I’m not sure why anyone would want to bring this stuff to Japan, but, be aware that transporting any type of meat or produce is discouraged and will have to be declared to Customs (and could delay your entry into Japan).
 Pets are also subject to strict quarantine.
 Certified and properly vetted service animals are permitted, but be sure to check the requirements and prepare well in advance.
-Finally, weapons (including guns, knives (even pocket knives) and ammunition) are prohibited.
+Finally, weapons (including guns, ammunition and knives (including pocket knives) are prohibited.

 It’s a good idea to have a print out of your hotel confirmations with you.
-While this does add a (very) little weight to your bags, it can be a lifesaver because many booking sites print the confirmation (including hotel details) in English and Japanese.
+This can be a lifesaver because many booking sites print the confirmation (including hotel details) in English and Japanese.
 I once used a print out to help my taxi driver find a little-known ryokan in Kyoto where I had reservations.
 I also like the paper version as opposed to electronic, just in case email is not accessible for some reason.

 It is routine procedure for hotels in Japan to make copies of their guests’ passports (though not all Japanese hotels do it, which is interesting).
 The desk clerk should only have your passport briefly.

 Internet, Email and Electronic Devices